 The main point I want to make is that a good written script will not hurt even the shortest routines.
 In a pinch, you can choose to deviate from it, but you will always have it.
 And if you practice your script, not just your sleights, your magic will grow to the next level!

-I would love to hear your thoughts, and stay tuned for the upcoming Part 2, where I share, Super Prompts for Amazing scripts!
+I would love to hear your thoughts, and stay tuned for the upcoming Part 2, where I share, Super Story Lines for Amazing scripts!